shlomnissan/vglx-starter/README.md

-# VGLX Starter
+# VGLX Starter Application

-A minimal C++ project that shows how to set up [VGLX](https://www.vglx.org), create a window, and render a simple scene.
-This template is designed to give you a clean starting point: no extra code, no unnecessary abstractions—just the essentials wired together with CMake.
+A minimal C++ project that shows how to set up a simple scene in [VGLX](https://www.vglx.org).
+This template is designed to give you a clean starting point: no extra code, no unnecessary abstractions, just the essentials wired together with CMake.

 ### Overview
-The starter includes:

 - A basic application that initializes VGLX
-- A rotating cube rendered with the default material
+- A rotating cube rendered with a simple material
-- An ImGui-based stats overlay (FPS, frame time, object count)
 - A clean CMake setup using `find_package(vglx REQUIRED)`

 This project is intentionally small.
 Its purpose is to help you verify your installation, understand the engine’s initialization flow, and give you a place to begin experimenting with your own scenes.

-### Requirements
+### Getting Started

 The starter expects VGLX to be installed on your system.
 See the [VGLX Installation Guide](https://www.vglx.org/manual/installation) for instructions.

-You will need:
-- C++23-capable compiler
-- CMake 3.20+
-- An OpenGL 4.1+ driver
-- A working VGLX installation

-### Building

 Clone the repository and build the project using CMake: